 What help can I get if I have difficulty with the work once I start my course?

-What are the likely costs of living for a student at Nottingham?
+What is the cost of living like for students living in Nottingham?

 How do I apply for an undergraduate course?